IBM/dbb/Pipeline/DeployUCDComponentVersion/README.md

- -p,--applicationProcess <application process>  The UCD application process name -e,--environment <environment>                 The UCD application environment name -d,--deployVersions <versions to deploy>       The versions to deploy in the format "Comp1:latest\nComp2:latest" -k,--disableSSLVerify'                         Disable SSL verification -v,--verbose                                   Flag to turn on script trace
+ -p,--applicationProcess <application process>  The UCD application process name -e,--environment <environment>                 The UCD application environment name -d,--deployVersions <versions to deploy>       The versions to deploy in the format "Comp1:latest\nComp2:latest" -t,--deployTimeout                             The deployment timeout in seconds (default 300s) -k,--disableSSLVerify'                         Disable SSL verification -v,--verbose                                   Flag to turn on script trace
  ```